-Automotive professionals (component and system engineers, engineering managers, quality and project managers) involved with the development of safety-related automotive E/E systems, future functional safety engineers and managers.
+This training class is targeted at automotive professionals (component and system engineers, engineering managers, quality, and project managers) involved with the development of safety-related automotive E/E systems, future functional safety engineers, and managers.

 - Safety 101 (harm, risk, risk reduction, fault, error, failure, hazard, failure classification)

 - Scope of ISO 26262 (safety, functional safety, safety of the intended function)

 - Item definition and hazard analysis and risk assessment (HARA), ASIL determination

 - Refinement of safety requirements (safety goals, functional safety concept, technical safety concept, hardware safety requirements, software safety requirements, ASIL decomposition)